 Mahabodhi Temple, Bodh Gaya

 A part of UNESCO’s list of World Heritage Sites since 2002, Mahabodhi Temple in Bodh Gaya, Bihar, is among the four holiest Buddhist sites related to the life of Lord Buddha.
 Emperor Ashoka built a shrine here in the 3rd century, but the one you see today was built later in the 5th and 6th centuries.
 Constructed entirely of bricks, it is one of the earliest Buddhist temples in India still standing.
-Hence, part of this list of the most famous historical places in India.
+Hence, part of this list of India’s most famous historical places.

 Jantar Mantar, Jaipur